 Pins and Needles Day is celebrated on November 27 in the United States.
-And this is a truly poignant holiday!
-The date symbolizes the opening of a musical play on Broadway in 1937.
+It commemorates the opening of a musical play on Broadway in 1937.
 This play was created by Harold Jacob “Hecky” Rome, an American lyricist and composer, and was dedicated to the members of the International Union of Garment Workers.
 The play, which was created by ordinary workers in their spare time, was an unexpected success.

-- in 2003 a concert was held in Israel, the performance was full of different versions of the play;
+- In 2003, a concert was held in Israel, full of different versions of the play.

-- Rachel Grunwald directed the play in London in 2003, earning critical acclaim;
+- Rachel Grunwald directed the play in London in 2003 and earned critical acclaim.

-- in 2016, Pins and Games is shown in New York, the production was attended by students whose age coincided with the first participants.
+- In 2016, Pins and Games was shown in New York, attended by students whose age coincided with the first participants.

 Pins and Needles Day is observed on November 27 each year.